dje0006/CourseProject3700/README.md

 -The system allows a cashier/manager to change their display/profile photo.
 -The system allows a cashier/manager to create a new user, assign a role, and give them a password.
 -The system allows a manager to view and sort a business report.
+-The system allows a cashier to generate a receipt after a transaction has been completed.

 This system uses SQLite-jdbc-3.20.0.